-COVID-19 activity in WA has increased since late-December 2021.
-The majority of new cases were acquired interstate or locally as a contact of a confirmed case and/or in a known cluster (Figure 7).
+After increasing in late-December 2021, COVID-19 activity in WA stabilsed in the past week.
+The majority of new cases were acquired interstate (Figure 7).

 Figure 7.
 Number of confirmed COVID-19 cases in WA by optimal date of onset and place of acquisition, 2020 to 2022